cloudmesh/cloudmesh-manual/docs/_sources/cmsd.rst.txt

    $ cmsd --stop

-To start the containers use
+To start the use of the containers

 .. code:: bash